Segment 1 (Completed)

-This corridor of Interstate 64 ties into an eight-lane interstate system to the east and is currently the most congested section of I-64 on the Peninsula.
+This corridor of Interstate 64 ties into an eight-lane interstate system to the east and was previously the most congested section of I-64 on the Peninsula.

-To provide immediate congestion relief here, the proposed improvements include the addition of one 12-foot-wide travel lane and one 12-foot-wide shoulder, in each direction, to widen the existing four-lane section to six lanes.
+To provide immediate congestion relief here, the improvements included the addition of one 12-foot-wide travel lane and one 12-foot-wide shoulder, in each direction, to widen the previous four-lane section to six lanes.

-The widening is expected to occur in the median of the existing interstate, limiting the amount of right of way required to construct the project and avoid impacts to existing interchanges.
+The widening occurred in the median of the existing interstate, limiting the amount of right of way required to construct the project and avoid impacts to existing interchanges.

-In June 2013, the Commonwealth Transportation Board (CTB) adopted the 2014-2019 Six-Year Improvement Program that included $100 million in funding for the Interstate 64 Capacity Improvements Project.
+In June 2013, the Commonwealth Transportation Board (CTB) adopted the 2014 - 19 Six-Year Improvement Program that included $100 million in funding for the I-64 Capacity Improvements Project.

 The Hampton Roads Transportation Planning Organization (HRTPO) approved and adopted a resolution endorsing six-lane options to provide immediate congestion relief of I-64 between Jefferson Avenue (exit 255) and Humelsine Parkway (exit 242).

-The HRTPO board approved an update to expand the project limits, resulting in an allocation of $44 million from the Hampton Roads Transportation Fund (HRTF) to Segment I of the Interstate 64 Capacity Improvements Project.
+The HRTPO board approved an update to expand the project limits, resulting in an allocation of $44 million from the Hampton Roads Transportation Fund (HRTF) to Segment I of the I-64 Capacity Improvements Project.